Being nurtured in a Wesleyan Holiness tradition, I have not always had a deep appreciation for Mary of Nazareth.

 See Kristina LeCelle-Peterson, Liberating Tradition: Women’s Identity and Vocation, (Grand Rapids, MI: Baker Academic, Kindle Edition, 2008) for discussion with good humor points.
-She points out that “at this crucial juncture, the impending birth of the most significant person ever born, God does not use a ‘man as spiritual head of the house’ model, such as many Christians teach as God’s way of doing things.
+She points out that “at this crucial juncture, the impending birth of the most significant person ever born, God does not use a ‘man as the spiritual head of the house’ model, such as many Christians teach as God’s way of doing things.
 And you think God would want to do it right at the birth of the one and only Son of God,” Location 945.

 See Cyril of Alexandria, “On the Incarnation” and John of Damascus, “On the Incarnation and Icons,” Christian Theology Reader, ed.
 Alister E. McGrath (Malden, MA: Blackwell Publishing, 1998),143-151.